Event Strategy & Design

 Moving Your Meeting Amid Rising Reproductive Rights Concerns

 Post Dobbs decision, the destinations where the Society for Maternal-Fetal Medicine can safely meet have dwindled to a select few.
-Here’s how the association has navigated increasingly tricky legal contracts, member dissonance and advocacy, and the difficult decision to move its meeting at the last minute.
+Here’s how the association has navigated increasingly tricky legal contracts, member dissonance and advocacy, and the difficult decision to relocate the meeting at the last minute.

 Earth Day 2024: Ending Single-Use Plastic